lakowske/Craw/README.txt

 Craw is a configurable image capture library.
-It's genensis came about when I wanted my web camera accessible via. the web.
+Its genensis came about when I wanted my web camera accessible via. the web.